 HTHIC’s purpose requires an understanding of the way we think and choose, perceive risk, happiness and well-being, the importance of which Nobel Laureate Daniel Kahneman explained so well in his Thinking, Fast and Slow.

-Slowness as a characteristic of pilgrimages and long-distance cultural (walking) routes, the Slow Movement which has its origin in Italy, the Slow philosophy with its pursuit of quality of life and heritage conservation are also most relevant for HTHIC’s community. read more about HTHIC >
+Slowness as a characteristic of pilgrimages and long-distance cultural (walking) routes, the Slow Movement which has its origin in Italy, the Slow philosophy with its pursuit of quality of life and heritage conservation are also most relevant for HTHIC’s community. visit the hthic website >